 Security Guard in TorontoHousing & Career Guide · 2026

 Toronto is Canada's largest job market for most professions, giving Security Guards broad choice — but housing pressure remains close to Vancouver levels.
 Service industry roles provide accessible entry into the Canadian labour market, but housing affordability is a genuine challenge at this income level in expensive cities.
-On the housing side, a Security Guard in Toronto faces a very difficult market — requiring approximately 24 yr 7 mo of gross income to own a 2-bedroom condo, with rent consuming roughly 74.3% of pre-tax salary.
+On the housing side, a Security Guard in Toronto faces a l5 severe pressure market — requiring approximately 24 yr 7 mo of gross income to own a 2-bedroom home, with rent consuming roughly 74.3% of pre-tax salary.

 How Toronto compares for Security Guards